Helium314/HeliBoard/PRIVACY_POLICY.md

-**Oscar Keyboard App Privacy Policy**
+**Oscar AI Keyboard App Privacy Policy**

 **1. Introduction**

 We value your privacy and are committed to protecting your personal data.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use the Oscar Keyboard App.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use the Oscar AI Keyboard App.

 **2. Information We Collect**